Master of Professional Accounting

 Sydney Master of Professional Accounting graduates look forward to employment in (and eventually, formation of their own) accounting practices; also to roles as chief financial officers, chief information officers, financial controllers, company secretaries, financial analysts and planners, tax and estate advisers, financial and management accountants, auditors, system designers, investment advisors and managers.

-Chartered Accountants in Australia.
-Students must complete the compulsory
+Chartered Accountants in Australia (http://charteredaccountants.com.au).
+Students must complete the core units of study to satisfy accreditation requirements.

 The University of Sydney Business School has an outstanding reputation for the quality of its research across a wide range of academic disciplines.
 The Master of Professional Accounting is an entry pathway to our higher degree by research programs, the Doctor of Philosophy (PhD) and Master of Philosophy (MPhil).